sartography/connector-proxy-lambda-demo/README.md

 Create a new lambda function with a publicly available function url.
 Choose upload from zip and select `connector_proxy_lambda_demo.zip` from the root directory of this demo.
 Click on the function url link above the code editor and your connector proxy is live.

+For more information and details about how to integrate with [SpiffArena](https://www.spiffworkflow.org/pages/spiffarena/) please see the [Deployment and Integration Guide](deploy-integrate.md).

 ## Local Testing

 ```